-Further, I also acknowledge and understand that, as provided in Conn.
-Gen. Stat. §31-49f, the employees of the Authority shall be considered state employees for the purposes of section 5-270 to 5-280, inclusive, of the general statutes.
+On and after January 1, 2022, the employees of the Authority shall be considered state employees for the purposes of section 5-270 to 5-280, inclusive, of the general statutes.
 To the extent such employees, including me, are performing jobs which would normally be within a current executive branch bargaining unit, such jobs shall be added to the unit descriptions of such bargaining units and employees in those jobs shall be deemed part of such units.
-Thereafter, the applicable collective bargaining agreement(s) shall supersede the terms and conditions of this Handbook except for such terms and conditions of employment the agreement(s) do not specifically address.
+Thereafter, the applicable collective bargaining agreement(s) shall supersede the terms and conditions of this handbook except for such terms and conditions of employment the agreement(s) do not specifically address.